MaisamV/go-clean/.trae/rules/project_rules.md

 Whenever you need to implement a new feature or add a new module, You **MUST** be aware of current features and if you don't remember even a part of `docs/features.md` you **MUST** read it to have a good understanding of project features.
 After changing or implementing a feature you **MUST** update `docs/features.md` doc to reflect current features implementation.

 After enough meaningful changes or development, create a commit with a one-line commit indicating to most important change/s, the branching, branch name and commit messages should follow gitflow rules.

+to run the app you should use `docker-compose up` command.